 What is belly fat?
 Does fat located around our waistline pose a greater disease risk than fat on your thighs or arms?
 Can certain foods beat back belly fat?
 Learn the answers to these questions and more as we walk through the latest health advice for better “waist” management.

 Brain Food: The Link Between Food and Memory

 It is well known that what you eat affects your heart, but did you know it also affects your brain?
-Join a registered dietitian and learn more about the connection between healthy eating on the health of your brain and learn what foods feed and what foods harm the brain.
+Join a registered dietitian to learn more about the connection between healthy eating for your brain; and learn what foods feed and what foods harm the brain.

 DASH Diet: Dietary Approaches to Stop Hypertension (High Blood Pressure)

 Learn all about one of the healthiest ways of eating around the globe.
 The DASH diet emphasizes foods you’ve always been told to eat (fruits, veggies, whole grains, lean protein and low-fat dairy), while shunning those we’ve grown to love (calorie-and-fat-laden sweets and red meat).
 Join us as we get to know the DASH way of eating, and learn how we can make it work for you.

 Dietary Fats: The Good, the Bad and the Ugly

 A registered dietitian will guide you through the maze of dietary fats found in the foods you enjoy each and every day.
 Explore the good, the bad and the ugly when it comes to dietary fats.
 We discuss how you can fit healthy fats into your own diet in an amount that is right for you.